TELUS Digital - AI Platform

 Next step and what I learnt

-After we implemented the first MVP into the AI platform, other production teams began expressing interest in migrating their projects to the platform as well.
+After implementing the MVP, other production teams expressed interest in migrating to the platform.

 Seibun Design System